rstudio-education/glossRy/README.md

 **falsy**: A horrible neologism meaning "equivalent to false".
 See also the equally horrible *truthy*.

+**fork**: A copy of a developer's git repository that lives on a user's git repository.
+Changes to the content of a repository should always be implemented on a fork and then merged into the developers repository via a **pull request**.
+See also **branch**.

 **functional programming**: A style of programming in which data is transformed through successive application of functions, rather than by using control structures such as loops.
 Functional programming in R relies heavily on *higher-order functions*.

+**git** A version control tool to manage changes of a project on your local machine. *GitHub* is a cloud-based provider of a tool build around *git* that allows you to save versions of your project online.

 **global installation**: Installing a package in a location where it can be accessed by all users and projects.
 See also *local installation*.